-Suffering from cancer and diabetes, a Virginia inmate died of covid-19 just months before his release
+Suffering from cancer and diabetes, a Virginia inmate died of covid-19 just months before his release date

 Nearly 80 percent of the inmates at Deerfield have tested positive for the coronavirus and the facility is responsible for more than half of the deaths from covid-19 in the state’s prison system.
 The VADOC said it has done mass testing, increased health staffing and instituted extra cleaning to try to combat the outbreak.

-Howell said she began writing letters to the VADOC, governor and other officials in June trying to get Asmar released early.
+Howell said she began writing letters to the VADOC, Gov. Ralph Northam (D) and other officials in June trying to get Asmar released early.
 The same month, Morrissey sent a letter to the warden of Deerfield requesting Asmar’s early release, saying the pandemic “could be fatal” for him.

 Morrissey, who said he has sent about 30 letters on behalf of medically compromised inmates in Virginia’s prison system seeking early release, said he’s not seen much action on any of them.